mgenware/daizong/README.md

 ### Built-in commands

 `run` also accepts an object.
-In that case, you are running daizong built-in commands:
+In that case, you are running daizong's built-in commands:

 - `mkdir`: `string` creates a directory and its parents if needed.
 - `del`: `string | string[]` deletes files or directories based on the given paths or globs.
 See [del](https://github.com/sindresorhus/del#usage) for details.